 This chapter provides information for multi-agency practitioners in relation to the criminal records checks that staff and volunteers who provide regulated activity, undergo when they work with adults with care and support needs.
 It outlines the role of the Disclosure and Barring Service and the different types of checks that can be requested.
 It also discusses the barred lists and the duty to refer a member of staff or volunteer in specific circumstances.

-Employers need to make sure, to the best of their ability, that the people who they employ – as paid staff, volunteers or contractors – are committed to providing good quality care and support and are not a risk to adults who receive care and support services from them, their carers or other family members including children.
+Employers need to make sure, to the best of their ability, that the people who they employ – as paid staff, volunteers or contractors – are committed to providing good quality care and support to adults who receive care and support services from them, their carers or other family members including children.